Skip to content

 The process is identical on a Fire TV Stick.
 Plug the Stick into your TV’s HDMI port, connect to Wi-Fi, and follow the same steps above.

 After installation, the ESPN app appears on your Fire TV home screen.
-You can move it to your favorites row by highlighting the app, pressing the menu button on your remote, and selecting Move to Front.
+To move it to your favorites row, select the app, press the menu button on your remote, and choose Move to Front.

-#ESPN Select vs ESPN Unlimited: Which Tier Do You Need?
+#ESPN Select vs ESPN Unlimited: Comparing the Two Tiers

 ESPN Select ($12.99/month or $129.99/year) replaced the old ESPN+ service in August 2025.
 It includes: